Existence of weak solutions for nonlinear drift-diffusion equations with measure data: Application

-If the concentration of oxygen is absent, i.e. $c=0$, the above system can be reduced to the system \eqref{KF-10}-\eqref{KF-20}.
-In the case that $\mu=0$, there have been known results regarding existence and regularity for the above Keller-Segel-fluid equations of porous medium type (see e.g. \cite{CHKK17, HKK02, HZ21, Win15} and further references therein).
+If the chemical concentration is absent, that is, if $c=0$, then the above system reduces to \eqref{KF-10}--\eqref{KF-20}.
+In the case $\mu=0$, there are already several results on existence and regularity for Keller--Segel--fluid systems with porous medium diffusion; see, for example, \cite{CHKK17, HKK02, HZ21, Win15} and the references therein.

-Our purpose is to construct weak solutions for \eqref{KF-10}-\eqref{KF-20}.
-Here we introduce the notion of weak solution.
+Our goal is to construct weak solutions to \eqref{KF-10}--\eqref{KF-20}.
+We first introduce the notion of weak solutions.

-\begin{definition} Let $m>0$ and $\Omega\subset\R^d$, $d=2,3$ be a bounded domain with smooth boundaries.
-We say that a pair of $(\rho, v)$ is a weak solution of \eqref{KF-10}-\eqref{KF-20} in $\Omega_{T} := \Omega \times (0, T)$ with zero boundary data if the following are satisfied: \begin{itemize} \item [(i)] It holds that
+\begin{definition} Let $m>0$ and $\Omega\subset\R^d$, $d=2,3$ be a bounded domain with smooth boundary.
+We say that a pair of $(\rho, v)$ is a weak solution of \eqref{KF-10}--\eqref{KF-20} in $\Omega_{T} := \Omega \times (0, T)$ with zero boundary data if the following are satisfied: \begin{itemize} \item [(i)] It holds that

-\item [(ii)] For any $\varphi \in \mathcal{C}_{c}^{\infty} \left(\overline{\Omega} \times [0, T);\R\right)$ and $\psi \in \mathcal{C}_{c}^{\infty} \left(\overline{\Omega} \times [0, T);\R^d\right)$ with $\rm{div}\,\psi=0$ both of which vanish on $\partial\Omega$, it holds that
+\item [(ii)] For any $\varphi \in C_{c}^{\infty} \left(\overline{\Omega} \times [0, T);\R\right)$ and $\psi \in C_{c}^{\infty} \left(\overline{\Omega} \times [0, T);\R^d\right)$ with $\rm{div}\,\psi=0$ both of which vanish on $\partial\Omega$, it holds that

 \end{itemize} \end{definition}